PSPDFKit 6 Migration Guide

-If you require support for iOS 8, we updated PSPDFKit 5 with more iOS 10 related fixes and you’re free to continue using this version until you can drop the old OS requirements.
-Note that PSPDFKit 5 works best with Xcode 7.3.1 and building it with Xcode 8 is not officially supported.
+If you require support for iOS 8, we updated PSPDFKit 5 with more iOS 10-related fixes, and you’re free to continue using this version until you can drop the old OS requirements.
+Note that PSPDFKit 5 works best with Xcode 7.3.1, and building it with Xcode 8 isn’t officially supported.

-With PSPDFKit 6 for iOS being a major release, previously deprecated methods have been removed.
+As PSPDFKit 6 for iOS is a major release, previously deprecated methods have been removed.
 While working on new features and improvements, we added new deprecations throughout the SDK.
-These deprecations include a message, telling you what to use instead.
-If you find some of the methods that you were previously using marked deprecated, check out this message and the header of the class.
+These deprecations include a message telling you what to use instead.
+If you find some of the methods you were previously using marked as deprecated, check out the message and the header of the class.

-Besides the deprecations, we also worked on a couple of features that fundamentally change the way things work, which makes deprecating the old API no longer practical and would have had an impact on the new API.
-As we believe the current API should be the best one possible, there are some cases where we introduced breaking changes.
-We tried to keep the amount of breaking changes at a minimum and do as many of these in this major release as possible, so that you only need to migrate things once.
-We put great effort in designing the new APIs so that we can keep improving the underlying components throughout the next year without any other breaking changes and we will do our best to stick with this approach.
+In addition to the deprecations, we also worked on a couple of features that fundamentally change the way things work, which makes deprecating the old APIs no longer practical, and which would have had an impact on the new APIs.
+As we believe the current APIs should be the best ones possible, there are some cases where we introduced breaking changes.
+We tried to keep the amount of breaking changes to a minimum, and we include as many breaking changes as possible in major releases so that you only need to migrate things once.
+We put a lot of effort into designing the new APIs so that we can keep improving the underlying components throughout the next year without any other breaking changes, and we’ll do our best to stick with this approach.

-Please find below a list of these changes as well as instructions on how to migrate your existing code.
+Below you’ll find a list of these changes, along with instructions on how to migrate your existing code.

-We unified our document saving logic so there are only two methods on
+We unified our document-saving logic so that there are only two methods on

-PSPDFDocument to save the document, annotations and bookmarks and no extra methods for annotation saving.
+PSPDFDocument to save a document, annotations, and bookmarks, and there are no extra methods for annotation saving.

 saveAnnotationsWithError: has been integrated into